 The purpose of this amendment is to correct clerical errors in the guideline and Commentary.
+The effective date of this amendment is January 15, 1988.

 §2D1.3.
-Distributing Controlled Substances to Individuals Younger Than Twenty-One Years, To Pregnant Women, or Within 1000 Feet of a School or College
+Distributing Controlled Substances to Individuals Younger than Twenty-One Years, To Pregnant Women, or Within 1000 Feet of a School or College

-14. The Commentary to §2D1.3 captioned "Application Notes" is amended in Note 1 by deleting:
+23. The Commentary to §2D1.3 captioned "Application Notes" is amended in Note 1 by deleting: